DOWNLOAD IOS

 Share on FacebookShare on TwitterShare on Reddit

 The first time I ordered a Salade Parisienne was in a quiet bistro near Saint-Germain.
 I expected a simple mixed salad.
 Instead, I received a plate that looked almost architectural—greens fluffed just so, potatoes arranged like stepping stones, ribbons of ham curled neatly, mushrooms shaved paper-thin.
 It was the first time I realised that salads, when done well, aren’t afterthoughts.
-They’re exercises in skill.
+They’re exercises in skill, much like making a Parisian salad itself.

-That plate shaped the way I approach composed salads even today.
+That plate shaped the way I approach composed salads even today; the art behind a salad truly flourishes in recipes like a classic Parisian salad.

 Learning the Skills Behind a Salade Composée

 Ham, especially soft Parisian ham, tears easily.
 A chef once told me, “Chill it first.”
 It worked—suddenly I was able to cut clean ribbons.
-If you can’t find Parisian ham, use an unsmoked ham.
+If you can’t find Parisian ham, use an unsmoked ham; it works well for recreating the authentic Parisian salad.

 Then came the mushrooms.
 The secret is a very sharp knife and patience; slice too fast and they bruise.
-When sliced thinly enough, they bring a freshness that ties everything together.
+When sliced thinly enough, they bring a freshness that ties everything together, especially in a well-prepared Parisian salad.

 Finally, vinaigrette.
 Paris taught me that dressing should cling, never drown.
-A light drizzle, a gentle toss (or none at all if composing plates), and restraint—that’s the key.
+A light drizzle, a gentle toss (or none at all if composing plates), and restraint—that’s the key for a classic Parisian salad.

 What I Carry Forward

 And yes, I still serve it with crusty bread.
-Some habits are worth keeping.
+Some habits, when enjoying a Parisian salad, are worth keeping.

 Classic Parisian Salad (Salade Parisienne) – Recipe